 Somalia submitted its Intended Nationally Determined Contribution (INDC) in 2015, in accordance with decisions 1/CP.19 and 1/CP.20 of the UNFCCC (United Nations Framework Convention on Climate Change).
 After ratifying the Paris Agreement in April 2016, the INDC became Somalia's first NDC.
-According to decision 1/CP.21 paragraph 24, which requests parties to communicate or update their NDC by 2020, Somalia reviewed and updated its NDC for submission to the UNFCCC Secretariat in 2021 (NDC 2.0).
-The review involved active participation of relevant government ministries at national and sub-national levels, non-state actors, academic and research institutions, the private sector, civil society organizations, gender groups, and development partners.
+According to decision 1/CP.21 paragraph 24, which requests Parties to communicate or update their NDC by 2020, Somalia reviewed and updated its NDC for submission to the UNFCCC Secretariat in 2021 (NDC 2.0).
 The updated NDC provides measurable and budgeted mitigation and adaptation actions in agriculture, energy, land use and forestry, transport, and waste sectors.
 However, it is yet to be submitted to the UNFCCC.

-In conformity with the Paris Agreement Article 4.9 which requires parties to submit updated NDC every 5 years, the MoECC, in collaboration with internal and external partners embarked on a collective process to review the existing NDC with the aim of ratcheting climate change ambitions; aligning it with Somalia's LT-LEDs, the key national development planning frameworks such as the "Acceleration and Localization of Environmentally Sustainable Development Goals (Green SDGs) for Somalia"; and to develop an investable NDC implementation roadmap, with detailed sectoral strategies, including resource allocation.
-The review and update of the NDC was a participatory process involving stakeholders from society and government approach which included all government department and agencies, civic society, humanitarian organizations, communities and special interest groups such as gender, youth, persons with disabilities (PWD), and indigenous groups.
+In conformity with the Paris Agreement Article 4.9 which requires parties to submit updated NDC every 5 years, the MoECC, in collaboration with internal and external partners embarked on a collective process to review the existing NDC with the aim of ratcheting up climate change ambitions; aligning it with Somalia's LT-LEDs, the key national development planning frameworks such as the "Acceleration and Localization of Environmentally Sustainable Development Goals (Green SDGs) for Somalia"; and to develop an investable NDC implementation roadmap, with detailed sectoral strategies, including resource allocation.
+The review of the NDC was a participatory process which adopted an all of society and all of government approach.
+This involved all government departments and agencies, civic society, humanitarian organizations, communities, special interest groups such as gender, youth, persons with disabilities (PWD), indigenous groups and development partners.

 This NDC considers resolutions from the recent Conference of the Parties (COP) meetings, such as the Katowicze Climate Package (2018), which established rules for implementing the Paris Agreement, influencing NDC development and reporting.
-COP26 in Glasgow (2021) underscored the need for more ambitious emission reduction targets aligned with limiting global warming to below 2 °C, the announcement of 2050 net-zero targets by many countries, and the emphasis on adaptation and resilience in NDCs.
+COP26 in Glasgow (2021) underscored the need for more ambitious emission reduction targets aligned with limiting global warming to below 2°C, the announcement of 2050 net-zero targets by many countries, and the emphasis on adaptation and resilience in NDCs.
 The review aims to accomplish several key objectives, including developing an NDC Implementation Plan for priority actions in key sub-sectors; identifying the enabling environment and barriers to effective implementation of climate actions; and assessing and mapping potential financial resources to support NDC actions.
 In conformity with the reporting requirements therein, Somalia submitted its first Biennial Update Report (BUR) in 2024.

 This NDC 3.0 constitutes a progression in ambition from the previous NDC which aimed to reduce greenhouse gas emissions by 30 per cent below 2015 levels by 2030.
 The realisation of this target has been constrained by social and economic instability, and low partner support for the proposed conditional actions.
-The NDC 3.0 is informed by the outcomes of the first Somalia GHG emission inventory of 2025 and the Global Stocktake in 2023 and represents Somalia's highest possible ambition in light of its national social, political and economic circumstances and capability.
-Somalia relies economically on agriculture and natural resources; has a high dependence on electricity generation using diesel and low installed renewable energy capacity (12%) and dominance of microgrids; low industrial capacity; and a nascent political stability and public sector.
+The NDC 3.0 is informed by the outcomes of the first Somalia GHG emission inventory of 2025 and the Global Stocktake in 2023, and represents Somalia's highest possible ambition in light of its national social, political and economic circumstances and capability.
+Somalia relies economically on agriculture and natural resources; has a high dependence on electricity generation using fossil fuels; low installed renewable energy capacity (12%) and dominance of microgrids; low industrial capacity; and a nascent political stability and public sector.
 These realities shape Somalia's national circumstances and emissions profiles, and the NDC targets have been established consequent to this.